Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

 See [Azure Connector deleted content store]({% link microsoft-azure/latest/install/index.md %}#azure-connector-deleted-content-store) for more details.

-## **Configuring** multiple storage containers using Azure Connector
+## Configuring multiple storage containers using Azure Connector

 Starting from version 1.2, the Azure Connector contains an Azure content store sample.
 If enabled, this adds `AzMultipleStorageContainers` as a third alternative for the Azure content store subsystems.

-Review the prerequisites in [Azure Connector content store subsystems](azure-contentstore-subsystems.md) which introduces the Azure content store subsystems added in version 1.2.
+Review the prerequisites in [Azure Connector content store subsystems](#azure-connector-content-store-subsystems) which introduces the Azure content store subsystems added in version 1.2.
 The out-of-the-box Azure subsystems have two possible types: Azure and AzureOnPrem.

-**Overview**

 The Azure multiple storage containers sample is a new store subsystem that is based on the `storeSelectorContentStore`.
-The Store selector has two stores \(instances of the Azure content store\):
+The Store selector has two stores (instances of the Azure content store):

 * `store1.azureBlobContentStore` as the default
 * `store2.azureBlobContentStore` as the second one